-At February 28, 2014, the Company had cash and cash equivalents of \$14,175,031 (February 28, 2013 - \$12,488,626) and a working capital surplus of \$21,590,288 (February 28, 2013 - \$27,534,193).
-The increase in cash and cash equivalents of \$1.7 million over the twelve months ended February 28, 2014, was due to operating expenses and changes in working capital including foreign exchange gains (\$2.8 million decrease in cash) offset by investing activities (\$4.5 million increase in cash) from receipt of receivables net of on-going exploration and development of the Company's resource properties.
+At May 31, 2014, the Company had cash and cash equivalents of \$12,192,997 (February 28, 2014 - \$14,175,031) and a working capital surplus of \$19,003,446 (February 28, 2014 - \$21,590,288).
+The decrease in cash and cash equivalents of \$2.0 million over the three months ended May 31, 2014, was due to operating expenses and changes in working capital including foreign exchange gains (\$0.8 million decrease in cash) and by investing activities (\$1.2 million decrease in cash) from on-going exploration and development of the Company's resource properties net of receipt of receivables.
 The Company's future is currently dependent upon its ability to successfully complete additional financing arrangements, secure all necessary permits, its ability to fulfil its planned exploration and development programs and upon future profitable production from, r the proceeds from the disposition of, its mineral properties.
 The Company periodically seeks financing to continue the exploration and development of its mineral properties and to meet its future administrative requirements.
 Although the Company has been successful in raising funds to date, there can be no assurances that the steps management is taking, and will continue to take, will be successful in future reporting periods.

-These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes that the Company will be able to realize assets and discharge liabilities in the normal course of operations as they come due for the foreseeable future.
+These condensed consolidated interim financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes that the Company will be able to realize assets and discharge liabilities in the normal course of operations as they come due for the foreseeable future.